patrickjuchli/basic-ftp/README.md

 Close the client and all open socket connections.
 The client can’t be used anymore after calling this method, you have to instantiate a new one to continue any work.
 A client is also closed automatically if any timeout or connection error occurs.
 See the section on [Error Handling](#error-handling) below.

+`closed`

+True if the client has been closed, either by the user or by an error.

 `access(options): Promise<Response>`

 Get access to an FTP server.
 This method will connect to a server, optionally secure the connection with TLS, login a user and apply some default settings (TYPE I, STRU F, PBSZ 0, PROT P).
 It returns the response of the initial connect command.
 The available options are: